 Each learner has different characteristics, learners are not a homogenous mass, but vary considerably in terms of educational background, income, age and learning experience.
 These differences affect how they make decision and perform as practicing professionals, educators and students in the Architecture, Engineering and Construction (AEC) industry.
 These decisions impact each individual project that collectively represents the construction industry which is one of the largest economic sectors of most localities, states and countries around the globe.
 Although research has been done in decision making and some psychometric instruments exist in this area, there was no tool that allowed to measure the decision making process of the AEC practicing professional and students.
 Thus, the focus of this research paper is to introduce the Construction Decision Making Inventory (CDMI) that was recently developed by Dr. Tulio Sulbaran to fill this important gap in the AEC industry.
 The content of this paper is very important as it helps better understand practicing professionals, educators and student.
-This understanding of how students make decision-making dimensions of the students and therefore improving the educational experience and achievements of the students.
+This understanding of how students make decisions has the potential to allow educators to tailor their classes to target the specific decision-making dimensions of the students and therefore improving the educational experience and achievements of the students.